Our Administrative Team…

 Necole first joined CIS in 1995 after graduating from California State University Northridge with a Bachelor’s Degree in Psychology.
 She came on board as a Resource Counselor in our vocational Community Integration Training (CIT) Program, and has also served as a Resource Counselor and Coordinator in our Independent Living Program.
 After a two year stint as a Family Services Coordinator with Head Start in Utah, Necole returned to sunny Southern California and to Community Interface Services to head up a great team in the Independent Living & Supported Employment Programs.
 Most recently, Necole earned a Master’s Degree in Nonprofit Leadership and Management from the University of San Diego.
 Currently a Special Projects Director, Necole says, “I am proud to be a part of the quality support we have given and continue to give to the people we serve."

 Kristine Simpson, Program Director

-Kristine studied earned her Bachelor’s Degree in Communicative Disorders from San Diego State University where she studies and speech, language and hearing and also attained fluency in American Sign Language.
+Kristine earned her Bachelor’s Degree in Communicative Disorders from San Diego State University where she her studies focused on speech, language and hearing development and therapy; she also attained fluency in American Sign Language.
 On staff since 1998, Kristine started out as a Resource Counselor in the Fallbrook area for the Community Integration Training (CIT) Program.
 Kristine moved up the vocational services ranks to become a Program Coordinator and then, in 2007, took over the program reins as CIT Supervisor.
 Since then she has supervised multiple programs, and been involved in several agency-wide special projects.
 In her current position as Program Director, Kristine says she finds satisfaction in assisting people with challenges every day.